Fitness Challenges for the DIY Nation

 Overcome your greatest opponent and get your sweat on.
 The endorphins released from exercise will make you feel so good and your body will change.
 You’ll have a lower resting heart rate, you won’t struggle going up the stairs so much, and you may even notice changes in body composition.
 We want you strong, fit, and healthy—so do your loved ones.

-If you want to try out some HIIT workouts because you are short on time, we’ve got you covered.
+If you want to try out some on demand workouts because you are short on time, we’ve got you covered.
 Do you need a gentler start?
 Walking is great, but so is swimming — you sweat a lot in the water, you just can’t tell!

 Sometimes we just need a little challenge to motivate us.
 So this is my challenge to you.
 Let me know how you’re doing — leave a comment below on which challenges you’ve tried and how you’re doing!